 The Crystal Mountain Resort website provides a wealth of information to help you tailor exactly the trip you want.

 Where to stay

 Accommodations range from very basic motel rooms to fully equipped chalets.
-At Alta Crystal, a one-bedroom suite sleeps two adults and two children younger than 12, and will ordinarily set you back about $200 a night but check out the website for last-minute deals.
-In addition, staying longer can yield significant savings, as much as 30 percent. staycrystal.com
+At Alta Crystal, a one-bedroom suite sleeps two adults and two children younger than 12, and will ordinarily set you back $200 and up a night but check out the website for last-minute deals.
+In addition, staying longer can yield savings. staycrystal.com

 You can find the perfect hike for your needs at Visit Rainier.
 In addition to Goat Falls, our family particularly enjoys Greenwater Lakes, a gentle four-miler complete with picturesque bridges that are excellent for plunking rocks.
 Greenwater is hikable from May through November, a long season for the area.